Skip to Content

 Hi{% if data.firstName %} data.firstName{% endif %}!

-But if we run widow words removal on this piece of text, we don't want
+But if you run widow words removal on this piece of text, you don’t want inserted into the middle of endif:

 Hi{% if data.firstName %} data.firstName{% endif %}!